Johnston County Amateur Radio

-The Johnston County MS Support Group meets at 11 a.m. the third Tuesday of the month at The Church at Clayton Crossings, 11407 U.S. 70 W., Clayton.
-These free meetings are open to people with multiple sclerosis and their families and is free of charge.
+The Johnston County MS Support Group meets at 11 a.m. on the third Tuesday of the month at The Church at Clayton Crossings, 11407 U.S. 70 W Clayton.
+The group is open to those dealing with MS and their families and is free of charge.

 An Overeaters Anonymous support group meets at 7:30 p.m.
 Wednesdays at First Presbyterian Church at the corner of Lakeside Drive and N.C.
 50 in Garner.
 Park in the rear of the church and look for the OA signs.
 Call Sherylyn at 919-779-6392 or Regina at 919-614-3425 for more information.

 Partnership for Children of Johnston County offers two programs for parents with young children.

-Motheread is a 12-week self-paced program that combines teaching literacy skills with child development and family empowerment.
+Motheread is a 12-week self-paced program that combines the teaching of literacy skills with child development and family empowerment issues.

 For information on times and location, contact Erica Reid at 919-202-0002, ext.
 258, or email firstname.lastname@example.org.